tramitit/guides/en/spain/last_will_certificate_request.md

 ---
-title: "Last Will Certificate Request"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Spain"]
+categories:
-meta_title: ""
+- Spain
+date: '2024-06-07'
-description: "This is a guide on how to request a Last Will Certificate in Spain."
+description: Learn how to obtain a Last Will Certificate in Spain, essential for settling an estate with assets or property.
+Follow precise steps & required documents.
 draft: false
+meta_title: 'Spain Last Will Certificate: How to Obtain & Who Needs It'
+title: 'Spain Last Will Certificate: How to Obtain & Who Needs It'
-translationKey: "spain-last_will_certificate_request"
+translationKey: spain-last_will_certificate_request
 ---

 ## Description